TheJollyGermanGiant/PiWeatherStation/README.md

 4 - Add to website to view real time data from anywhere.

+    -Figure out how to interface the weather station with the sever pi.

 4.5 - Have local weather report posted to website to compare.